kosa12/SlotMachine/README.md

 - **Options Menu**: Customize the game settings, including background music volume.
 - **User-Friendly Interface**: Intuitive design for an enjoyable gaming experience.
 - **Threads**:
 Custom shuffle animation using Threads.
+- **Pixel art**:
+The symbols on the game window are made by me.

 ## How to Play 🧮